isaacyaf/example/README.md

 ***

-## The Custom loss function of Keras
+## The Custom Loss Function of Keras
 The two loss function codes (mean_absolute_percentage_error, mean_squared_error) are actually applied to the internal framework.
 I put the code in the custom "def function" and show the calling process(mean_squared_error) with MNIST.